joshed-io/reveal-hugo/README.md

 ### Example

-Using reveal-hugo, a three-slide presentation can be created with just one markdown file, like so:
+Using reveal-hugo, a three-slide (or n-slide) presentation can be created with just one markdown file, like so:

 ```markdown
 # English